 About me and why I set up R3-Fill

 I'm Cathryn and am the business owner of R3-Fill.
-I'm a Mum to three wonderful kids, 2 gorgeous dogs and am not me without daily gulps of fresh air, dog walks, exercise, food and travel and immersing myself in the countryside.
+I'm married to Paul, a very supportive and patient man, Mum to three wonderful kids, 1 gorgeous dog and am not me without daily gulps of fresh air, dog walks, exercise, food and travel and immersing myself in the countryside.
 I was brought up to love and respect animals and nature and am increasingly passionate about animal welfare and green issues.
 They say life comes full circle, and I kind of find myself walking in the shoes of my Grandparents, Mum and Uncle John, who ran a dairy farm in south Wales, delivering milk to their local community.

 I started buying from a Zero waste store at the end of 2018 and have been refilling my shampoos, conditioners and bodywashes for the family and a variety of household products since then.
 Once I started visiting the store, the realisation of what we can all do to help the planet, if we are prepared to change some of our lifestyle and shopping habits, became all too clear.
 I don't confess to being a 'green goddess,' but I am making a conscious effort to reduce my household's single use plastic waste and I feel much happier knowing that I am using products that have been developed in a sustainable and environmentally friendly way, while being animal friendly too.